Impact on Target

 - is the benchmark,

-- is the mean value of of the data defined by the segment, is the mean value of of the data defined by the benchmark.
+- is the mean value of in the data defined by the segment, is the mean value of in the data defined by the benchmark,

 - is the effect of on the Target Node, evaluated on the benchmark.